XNNgithub/Diamond-Price-Modelling/README.md

 ### Data Binning and Grouping
 Certain features are grouped or combined into new categories.
 This approach helps in addressing low counts for certain quality values and making the data more manageable and meaningful for analysis and modelling.
+Feature logic was also taken into consideration to ensure the integrity of the feature was not negatively impacted.

 ![image](https://github.com/XNNgithub/Diamond-Price-Modelling/assets/134125287/033d329b-fde4-4b42-825a-3a79055c0741)